 The mating season occurs in late May and early June, shortly after the snakes have emerged from hibernation in March or May.
 In preparation for mating and to communicate both males and females release pheromones.The mating act itself may last from a few minutes to a few hours.

 Males will fight each other for the right to mate with the receptive females.
 The males will commonly mate with several females, that stay pregnant for a period of about 5 weeks.

 The female black rat snake lays a clutch of 3 up to 30 eggs, in abandoned burrows, piles of dead leaves, rotten logs or under rocks.
 These will hatch in late August to early October around 65 to 70 days later.

-The eggs measure roughly 2 inches in length, and when the young snakes hatch they are about 1foot (30 cm) long and are a pale grey with black or dark brown blotches along the back and sides.
+The eggs measure roughly 2 inches in length, and when the young snakes hatch they are about 1foot (30 cm) long and are a pale gray with black or dark brown blotches along the back and sides.
 As they grow their color becomes darker until it becomes black.

 Conservation / Threats

-The black rat snake is one of the most common snake species found in Central and Eastern United States, and it's not listed as rare, threatened or endangered on federal level.
+The black rat snake is one of the most common snake species found in Central and Eastern United States, and it's not listed as rare, threatened or endangered on a federal level.